ammybake/basic-continuous-delivery-pipeline/README.md

 # Basic Continuous Delivery Pipeline
-This course covers a wide range of topics from version control with git to CI with Jenkins to testing tools like robot, abao and gauntlt.
+It covers a wide range of topics from version control with git to CI with Jenkins to testing tools like robot, abao and gauntlt.
 Some of our environment runs in docker and some on the local machine to simulate development.
 For each video, we have included some setup instructions and dependencies needed.
 The instructions below assume a Mac, however finding a Windows equivalent is often possible.

 ## Prerequisites
 Install Docker from https://www.docker.com/